31 Building Machine Learning Models

 for the x_1 and x_2 in the test set mnist_27$test.
 With these estimates in place, we can make our predictions and compute our accuracy:

 predict is actually a special type of function in R called a generic function.
-Generic functions call other functions depending on what kind of object it receives.
+Generic functions call other functions depending on the kind of object they receive.
 So if predict receives an object coming out of the lm function, it will call predict.lm.
 If it receives an object coming out of glm, it calls predict.glm.
 If the fit is from knn3, it calls predict.knn3, and so on.
-These functions are similar but not exactly.
+These functions are similar but not identical.
 You can learn more about the differences by reading the help files:

 ?predict.glm